Tetroit/HLSL-U-Docs/Tutorial/2. Lighting/README.md

 - normalWS
 - normalizedScreenSpaceUV
 - positionWS
+- viewDirectionWS
 - positionCS (recommended, but not mandatory)

-- viewDirectionWS (recommended, but not mandatory)
+See below for implementation and explanation

 To get normal data we need to first get it from geometry, so we need to modify the structure: